0xlkda/resume/latest.md

 # LE KHAC DUY ANH | [lekhacduyanh@gmail.com](mailto:lekhacduyanh@gmail.com) | [0906789832](tel:+84906789832)
 Interested in productivity, ergonomic design, and humankind, specialize in web tech and UI/UX.

+Current stacks:
+- JavaScript, MongoDB, NodeJS, Shopify Liquid
+- AWS, Firebase, GCloud, Heroku,

+##### Experienced: C#, Flash, Microsoft Crytal Reports, Microsoft SQL Server, PHP, PostgreSQL, ReactJS

 ## LEADERSHIP EXPERIENCE
-### ECM 2020
+### ECM 2020-Now
-Working with a group of specialists in various domains to deliver successful campaigns.
+Working with a group of specialists in various domains to deliver successful sale campaigns.
-Decided the backbone of technologies used in the company.
-Explained to folks about "What, When, and Why everything is better with a good tool, then should they buy or build it themself?".
-#### Current stacks: NodeJS, MongoDB, Heroku, AWS, GCloud, JavaScript, Shopify Liquid
+- Optimize for the Shopify site
+- Designed and built
+    - Color swatch
+    - Filters
+    - Custom variant display on product
+    - App to create home-decors prints
+    - Orders and Fullfillment automation task runner
+    - SVG editor (like adobe illustrator) for designers & non-designers
+- Integration with external systems

-## SOFTWARE DEVELOPMENT EXPERIENCE
+## FRONTEND SOFTWARE DEVELOPMENT EXPERIENCE
 ### Noggin AI (Remote) 2019-2020
 Worked as a full-stack senior developer, heavily on the front end.
-The main focus at that time was to create systems that allowed:
+The goal at that time was to create systems that allowed:
-- Noggin's admins to have a clear view of the processing pipeline and the system's status and manage AI models.
+- Noggin's admins to observe system's status and manage AI models.
-- Noggin's users create, set, and deploy consent forms to their client's websites.
+- Noggin's users create and deploy consent forms to their client's websites.
-#### Used: ReactJS, NodeJS, AWS, JavaScript

 ### ShopBack VN 2017-2019
-Worked as developers, the main focus was building management tools.
+Worked as developers, the goal was building tools that helps company running well.
 - React and Redux are "default" at that moment in time.
 - The system owners picked NodeJS to replace the old PHP one.
 - Applied Micro-Services design system to have better experiences with other systems.
 - Joined the Functional Programming hype train.
-#### Used: ReactJS, NodeJS, AWS, MongoDB, PostgreSQL, JavaScript, PHP

 ### Intersquad Studio 2016-2017
 Worked as senior developer, the main focus was building software on demand.